studioemma/magento2-theme-optimus/README.md

 * theme-frontend-optimus (separate composer install) which is the actual front-end theme and works together with the two above.

 Optimus works with Magento 2, starting from the initial 2.0.0 BETA all the way up to the current 2.1.2 release.

+## Demo

+[Demo available](http://magento2.optimus.studioemma.com/) with a list of [extra features](http://magento2.optimus.studioemma.com/content).
+(Note: this is a base theme and it is does not look pretty by itself.)

 ## Module-core
 This module contains a lot of handy helper functions: